Morland House (click arrows or drag to scroll through photos)

 The Inner Hall

 The Archbishop's Room

 Welcome to Morland House, in Cumbria’s Eden Valley

-Morland House is a large manor house in Cumbria’s Eden Valley on the edge of the Lakes, sleeping 18 adults in 9 bedrooms.
+Morland House is a large manor house in Cumbria’s Eden Valley on the edge of the Lakes, sleeping up to 19 adults in 9 bedrooms.
 It is a perfect place for large gatherings of family and friends for special occasions.
 It is available for weekly lets or short breaks (weekends or mid-week).

 The house became the home of the Markham family in 1828, as it still is.
 Today three generations of the family are involved in owning and running it.

 Morland House is in Morland, an attractive village 8 miles south-east of Penrith, convenient for the M6, and central for the Lakes, Pennines, Yorkshire Dales, and Hadrian’s Wall.
 Penrith is the local shopping town and Keswick, Kendal and Carlisle are all about 25 miles (40 minutes) away.
 The nearest Lake is Ullswater, which is 11 miles (around 20 minutes).
 Direct trains run from London Euston to Penrith in 3 hours.